 Setting Description Server Type Enable HTTPS.
 Display Name Enter a name of your choice for the account.
 This name can be selected when you configure a run plan template or run the Ion Reporter Uploader plugin manually.
 Use only the alphanumeric, dash, underscore, and space characters.
 Server Enter: 40.dataloader.ionreporter.iontorrent.com, or the address for your local Ion Reporter [TM] Software server.
-Port Enter: 443 Username Enter your Ion Reporter [TM] Software username (your email address) Password Enter the password you use to Sign in to Ion Reporter [TM] Software
+Port 443 is the port number that is automatically populated.
+Username Enter your Ion Reporter [TM] Software username (your email address) Password Enter the password you use to Sign in to Ion Reporter [TM] Software